SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/create-project.md

 ---
 id:  create-projects
 title: Create Projects
-sidebar_label: Lesson 1 - How to create a Project
+sidebar_label: 1.
+Create a Project
 sidebar_position: 1
 ---

-## Lesson 1 - How to create a Project
+## 1. Create a Project

 ### A Project is an umbrella that groups a bundle of related jobs inside.